zachaa/DrehmalMap/README.md

     - Other structures
 - Region Shading (in progress)
 - Mythical Weapons (Mythbreaker only in Av'Sal but full version because lazy)
+- Legendary Items (Separate from when they are in chests)
 - All storage items if they have contents
     - Chests, shulker boxes, item frames, armor stands, brewing stands, ect.
     - Click to show contents